 Chapter 7: Conclusion

-Humairah Zainal is a Research Fellow on a joint appointment between Singapore General Hospital and Duke-NUS Medical School.
-She holds a Ph.D. in Sociology from Nanyang Technological University, Singapore.
+Humairah Zainal is a Research Fellow at Singapore General Hospital and an Associate Lecturer at Singapore University of Social Sciences.
+She holds a PhD in Sociology from Nanyang Technological University, Singapore.